Silverton, Colorado

 Key Activities

-Silverton, Colorado is a small mountain town with a population of about 700.
-The community has experienced an increase in tourism and popularity in recent years due to its mountain town character and access to year-round outdoor recreation.
+Silverton, Colorado is a rugged, remote, and picturesque community of about 700 residents that has experienced an increase in tourism and popularity in recent years due to its mountain town character and access to year-round outdoor recreation.

-The Colorado Department of Health and Environment had an interest in helping Silverton overcome the effects of the environmental disaster, while also helping the community deal with recent growth pressures.
-Enlisting the help of the Colorado Brownfields Partnership and Community Builders, this project seeks to create a unified community vision for Silverton by tackling tough issues like growth, connecting to the river, affordable housing, and economic diversification.
+The Colorado Department of Health and Environment assisted Silverton in overcoming the effects of past environmental disasters, while also helping the community deal with recent growth pressures.
+Enlisting the assistance of the Colorado Brownfields Partnership and Community Builders, this project sought to create a unified community vision for Silverton by tackling tough issues like growth, connecting to natural resources, affordable housing, and economic diversification.